Luigi Mangione pleads not guilty as DOJ seeks death penalty in NYC federal murder trial

 Luigi Mangione pleads not guilty in NYC federal murder case

+Mangione's court appearance drew a crowd of onlookers to the courthouse in Lower Manhattan.

-Federal prosecutors indicted Mangione last week on two counts of stalking, a firearm offense and murder through the use of a firearm in Thompson's 2024 shooting death.
+Federal prosecutors indicted him last week on two counts of stalking, a firearm offense and murder through the use of a firearm in Thompson's 2024 shooting death.

 Mangione, 26, wore a beige prison uniform as he entered his plea Friday.
-He stood with his lawyers and leaned forward to a microphone as U.S. District Judge Margaret Garnett asked if he understood the indictment and charges against him.
+He appeared clean-shaven and calm when he stood with his lawyers and leaned forward to a microphone as U.S. District Judge Margaret Garnett asked if he understood the indictment and charges against him.

 Mangione said, "yes."
 When asked how he wished to plead, he said, "not guilty" and sat down.